The-Wise-Architect/The-Wise-Architect/README.md

 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on some light reviews according to my growing skills
 - 📫 How to reach me via email at ekmuyal6@gmail.com
-- 😄 Pronouns: ...Iam male
+- 😄 Pronouns: ...
+I am male
 - ⚡ Fun fact: ...

 <!---